-A balanced diet is a cornerstone of health.
+A balanced eating pattern is a cornerstone of health.
 Women, like men, should enjoy a variety of healthful foods from all of the foods groups, including whole grains, fruits, vegetables, healthy fats, low-fat or fat-free dairy and lean protein.
 But women also have special nutrient needs, and, during each stage of a woman's life, these needs change.

 Nutrient-rich foods provide energy for women's busy lives and help to reduce the risk of disease.
 A healthy eating plan regularly includes: